-Matt was a Master’s student at the University of Oxford, and is now a PhD student at the University of Cambridge.
-He used experiments to constrain sedimentary phosphate cycling under ferruginous conditions.
+Matt was a Master’s student at the University of Oxford, and used experiments to constrain sedimentary phosphate cycling under ferruginous conditions.

 Alice was a Master’s student at the University of Oxford.
 She used experiments to understand iron and carbon cycling on early Mars.

 Sometimes assists in the field.
 Loves the outdoors.
 Expert on sticks and squirrels.